Temperate Deciduous Forests Biome

 Click here to find out more information regarding specific temperate forest communities!

 What types of plants can you find here?

 In a mature forest, these tall trees form a canopy which blocks most of the sunlight from penetrating through to the plants below.
-To compensate, the plants that make up the understory and herbaceous layer are shade-tolerant plants, meaning they can survive with a lower amount of sunlight.
-Due to the seasonal nature of temperate deciduous forests, many of the plants in this region are perrenial, meaning they grow and flower only during the warm, summer months.
+To compensate, the plants that make up the understory and herbaceous layer are shade-tolerant, meaning they can survive with a lower amount of sunlight.
+Due to the seasonal nature of temperate deciduous forests, many of the plants in this region are perennial, meaning they grow and flower only during the warm, summer months.
 Thick, woody shrubs like rhodedendron, buckthorn, sumac, honeysuckle, or dogwood dominate the dense understory.
-This region of the forest is generally the most biodiverse area of the forest and a single forest can have over a hundred different species of plants!
-Throughout the early spring and summer, shade tolerant herbs and wildflowers like Jack-in-the-Pulpit, May-apple, Bedstraw, Purslanes, and mustards flower and go to seed within a few weeks to months.
+This region of the forest is generally the most biodiverse area of the forest; a single forest can have over a hundred different species of plants!
+Throughout the early spring and summer, shade-tolerant herbs and wildflowers like Jack-in-the-Pulpit, May-apple, Bedstraw, Purslanes, and mustards flower and go to seed within a few weeks to months.